aig-hagen/aig_graph_component/README.md

 instance.setNodesLinkPermission(false, false)
 ```

-##### Convenience Function
+##### Editability Convenience Function
 To set all the editability parameter at once, we can use `setEditability(editabilityObject, id(s))`
 with an editability-object and the specific ids as parameters.
-If no ids are specified, it is set for all currently existing nodes and links.

 - Nodes editability object:`{deletable, labelEditable, fixedDistance: {x, y}, allowIncomingLinks, allowOutgoingLinks}`
 - Links editability object:`{deletable, labelEditable}`